dotnetcore/Home/README.md

 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
 Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).
 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
 - **[Natasha](https://github.com/dotnetcore/Natasha)**, Simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
-- **[SmartCode](https://github.com/dotnetcore/SmartCode)**, An excekkent open source code generator (of cause not only generates code).
-It's based on execution flow, supports ETL mode, highly flexible and scalable, it supports custom templates and multiple template styles, and supports multiple databases.
+- **[SmartCode](https://github.com/dotnetcore/SmartCode)**, An excellent open source code generator (of cause not only a generates code).
+It's based on execution flow, supports ETL mode, highly flexible and scalable, also supports custom templates and multiple template styles, and multiple databases.
 - **[Util](https://github.com/dotnetcore/Util)**, an open source application framework under the .NET Core platform, designed to improve the development efficiency of small teams.
 It is composed of common helpers, hierarchical architecture design, UI components, third-party component and service interface packages.
 - **[WebApiClient](https://github.com/dotnetcore/WebApClient)**, an open source project based on the HttpClient.
 You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.
 - **[WTM](https://github.com/dotnetcore/WTM)**, a development tool for small and medium-sized back-end management systems.
 Implement zero-code creation project, zero-code generation management module.